livharrison/dockering-pw/README.md

     --username $DB_USER --password $DB_PASS --db Food /data/db/backup/Food
 ```

-- `mongorestore` will fail unless authenticated, so we add in `--authenticationDatabase admin` and our username/password
+- `mongorestore` will fail unless authenticated, so we add in `--authenticationDatabase admin` and the database username/password
 - note: for restoring a very large database, you may need to add another `sleep` command after these so that the app doesn't try to restart before the data has been restored.
 I haven't tested this out, so I don't know, but that's my hypothesis.
-- another note: if you want to delete the comments in this file, feel free too, but do __not__ delete the first line `#!/bin/bash`.
-This is called the 'shebang', and the script doesn't work without it.
+- another note: if you want to delete the comments in this file, feel free to, but do __not__ delete the first line `#!/bin/bash`.
+This is called the _shebang_, and the script doesn't work without it.

-Note on host and port: Project Wiki's database is set up to default to 127.0.0.1:27017.
+Note on host and port: Project Wiki's database currently defaults to 127.0.0.1:27017.
 I did not go through and change every instance of this to use the environment variables, because that is how it was originally set up (but that would probably be a good idea in the future).
 If you want to change this, be make sure you're thorough - you'll have to change it in multiple scripts & files.
 The same can be said for the default server location, 127.0.0.1:31415.

 ### Run